This section contains links useful to the electrical industry. Please see specific product areas for additional links.

 Industry Data Exchange Association (IDEA)

-IDEA was created to manage the development of systems, which foster Electronic Commerce (E-Commerce), throughout the electro-industry.
-IDEA was jointly founded in 1998 by the National Association of Electrical Distributors (NAED), and the National Electrical Manufacturers Association (NEMA).
+IDEA is the official technology service provider and eBusiness standards body of the electrical industry.
+IDEA’s applications help connect the supply chain and make business processes efficient, easy and enjoyable for people every day.
+IDEA was jointly founded in 1998 by the National Association of Electrical distributors (NAED), and the National Electrical Manufacturers Association (NEMA).

 Insulated Cable Engineers Association (ICEA)